LanceZPF/FoodSky/README.md

 ## 🚀 TODO List

-- [X] Release the test sets and test code.
+- [X] Release the test data and test code.
 - [ ] Release the inference code and models.
 - [ ] Release the training code.
 - [ ] Release a version of FoodEarth dataset.